hybris/zookeeper-boshrelease/README.md

 ## <a name="backup"></a>Zookeeper-Backup

-To have the Zookeeper backed up regularly we have created a Go program that does backups regularly.
+To have the Zookeeper backed up regularly we have created a Go program that does backups automatically.
 You will find the source code at `src/zk-backyp`.

 ### How does it work?